jakeburke1775/jakeburke1775/README.md

 ## Game Development Skills
 - **GML (GameMaker Language)**: Developing games with a pinch of experience
 - **Pixel Art**: The art page is on its way.
-I also have a mood board page idea you can read about below.
+I also have a mood board page idea inbound.

 ## EXISTING PROJECTS
 #### Web Development with TripleTen